 The Dolomites: Italy’s Sculpted Marvels

 As you can see in the above map, the Alps and Dolomites occupy the same vast range.
-However, the Dolomites are a mere sliver of the Alps, covering roughly 350,000 acres, which constitutes less than 1% of the entire range.
+However, the Dolomites are a mere sliver of the Alps, covering roughly 350,000 acres (142,000 hectares), which constitutes less than 1% of the entire range.
 Despite its compact footprint the Dolomites pack one heck of a punch — both in terms of wildly diverse landscapes and cultural heritage.

-Nestled within this slice of the Alps are 26 major mountain groups and over 2,000 peaks, with 18 towering nearly 10,000 feet (3,000 meters) into the sky.
-Here, you’ll also discover a mosaic of three distinct languages and cultures even though every peak and valley of the Dolomites calls northern Italy home.
+Nestled within this slice of the Alps are 26 major mountain groups and over 2,000 peaks, with 18 towering nearly 10,000 feet (3,000 m) into the sky.
+Here, you’ll also discover a mosaic of languages and cultures even though every peak and valley of the Dolomites calls northern Italy home.

 Within Italy, the Dolomites straddle the regions of Trentino-Alto Adige / Südtirol, Veneto, and Friuli-Venezia Giulia.
 From there, the range is subdivided into dozens of mountain groups.
 Among the most well-known of these are the Sexten (Sesto) Dolomites, Latemar, the Rosengarten (Catinaccio), Sassolungo (Langkofel), Prags (Braies) Dolomites and the Puez-Odle (Geisler) Group.